Copyright 2019. GreenwoodPGA.net. All rights reserved.

 • Enjoyed much success with golf instruction, golf clinics, and exhibitions which were held at Opryland Hotel.

 • Affiliated with South Ocean Beach, Nassau, Bahamas, where I based my International Golf Tours.

-• “Master’s School of Golf”, partnered with former PGA Ryder Cup Team member Dave Ragan.
+• “Master’s School of Golf”, partnered with Jack Wall, PGA and former PGA Ryder Cup Team member Dave Ragan.

 • The Tennessee schools were based at Sewanee Inn and Golf Course and also used several State Parks for various golf schools in Tennessee and Kentucky.

 • Recipient of the Tennessee PGA Distinguished Career Award

 • Quote on plaque: “recognizes current or former Tennessee PGA Section members who have had outstanding careers as PGA Professionals based on service to his or her club, course or employer, service and leadership to the Association, community service, professional playing record and teaching ability”.